depl0y/ror-template/README.md

 ```

 Before you can use Facebook login, you need to create your app ID's on the Facebook developer website.
 Go to https://developers.facebook.com/apps/ and create the apps you need.
-I ussualy create 2 apps, one for my development environment and one for my production environment.
+I usually create 2 apps, one for my development environment and one for my production environment.

 After you have created those apps, update the following lines